MrBrownstone2000/rendering-engine/Readme.md

 An attempt at building a well structured 3D rendering engine.

+# Controls

+- When the viewport is in focus:
+    - ZQSD: move the camera position
+    - C: Enable / Disable Camera rotation with mouse movements

 # Features TODO List

-- ECS

 - Mesh loading